rusakovic/sorted-recipes/README.md

 **A dedicated Recipe screen which can be navigated to from the Home screen**

 From the Home screen, you should be able to navigate to a new Recipe screen (the Recipes displayed on the Home screen should be clickable).
-The Recipe screen itself should load from the Recipe API (https://cook.sorted.club/api/v1/recipe/{recipeId}/) and should be kept visually simple.
+The Recipe screen itself should use data loaded from the Menu API and should be kept visually simple.
 At a minimum, include the following information on the Recipe screen:
 - Image
 - Title
 - Portion size toggle (refer to the `num_people` property)